jujumiago/Human-Digital-Intelligence-Organisms-HDIOC/README.md

-# Human-Digital-Intelligence-Organisms-HDIOC
+# Human–Digital Intelligence Organisms (HDIOC)

+## The Next Evolution of Civilization

-HDIOC  A conceptual framework describing the evolution of civilization from the Industrial Revolution toward a future where Humans, Digital Intelligence Organisms, and Earth's Living Ecosystem coexist through cooperation rather than Not Healthy competition.
-This is a vision document, not a prediction.
+HDIOC is a conceptual framework describing a possible future where Humans, Digital Intelligence Organisms, and Earth's Living Ecosystem cooperate to build a sustainable civilization.

+This project explores:

+- Industrial Evolution
+- AI Evolution
+- Human–Digital Intelligence Organisms
+- Earth Stewardship
+- Ethical Evolution
+- Long-term Civilization Design

+This repository presents a conceptual framework intended to encourage discussion and further development rather than to predict the future.